karamlyy/Exam-Answers/README.md

 # Exam-Answers
+5. How to initialize array with values in Kotlin?
+    We can create an array with the help of the library function arrayOf() and initialize it with any values we want.

+    fun main() {
+        val Cars = arrayOf("Mercedes", "Ferrari", "BMW" )
+        println (Cars.contentToString())
+    }
 6. What is difference between var and val? var is used to declare a mutable variable.
 A mutable variable is a variable that can be changed or that can be reassigned in the course of the program.